Chris-Buzz/Daily-Planner/README.md

 ## Future Improvements

 - Allow users to add colors to certain tasks to color coordinate tasks that are under the same category.
-- Change where the title input of a task is either in the same place of the enter task container or as a popup modal.
+- Change where the title input of a task is.
+Either in the same place of the enter task container or as a popup modal.

 ---